-If a state chooses to codify a right to counsel at the release hearing, an arrested individual retains the right to waive counsel.
-In some circumstances, for instance, an individual may wish to waive counsel to facilitate speedier release.

-Rights of arrested individual versus powers of prosecutor.
-Article 3 prescribes only the rights of the arrested individual.
-It does not address the procedural powers of the prosecutor-for instance, to present evidence, make arguments, or cross-examine defense witnesses.
-The Act does not establish any required procedures for the release hearing and thereby leaves matters other than the rights of the arrested individual to existing state law and court rules.
+1 (Washington, D.C., 2012), at 30) (deeming counsel's presence to be integral to release hearings).
+2 3 If a state chooses to codify a right to counsel at the release hearing, an arrested individual 4 retains the right to waive counsel.
+In some circumstances, for instance, an individual may wish to 5 waive counsel to facilitate speedier release.
+6 7 Rights of thearrested individual versus powers of the prosecutor.
+Article 3 prescribes 8 only the rights of the arrested individual.
+A separate question entails It does not address the 9 procedural powers of the prosecutor-for instance, to present evidence, make arguments, or 10 cross-examine defense witnesses.
+The act is Act does not intended to serve as a comprehensive evidence manual.
+Rather, establish any required procedures for the act limits its scope to the 11 12 individual who is its subjectrelease hearing and thereby leaves other matters other than the rights 13 of the arrested individual to existing state law and court rules.
+14 15 16 SECTION 303.

-SECTION 303.
 JUDICIAL DETERMINATION OF RISK.
-At a release hearing, the court shall determine, by clear and convincing evidence, whether an arrested individual poses a

-- 1 risk that is relevant to pretrial release.
-The individual poses a relevant risk only if the individual - 2 is likely to abscond, not appear, obstruct justice, violate an order of protection, or cause - 3 significant harm to another person.
-The court may consider: - 4 (1) the nature, seriousness, and circumstances of the alleged offense; - 5 (2) the weight of the evidence against the individual; - 6 (3) the individual's criminal history, history of absconding or nonappearance, and - 7 community ties; - 8 (4) whether the individual has a pending charge in another matter or is under criminal - 9 justice supervision, including probation or [parole]; - 10 [(5) a recommendation of a pretrial services agency or relevant information provided by - 11 the agency; and - 12 (6) other relevant information, including information provided by the individual, the - 13 [prosecuting authority], or an alleged victim. - 14 Legislative Note: Include paragraph (5) if pretrial services agencies operate in the state.
+17 At a release hearing, the court shall determine whether an, by clear and convincing evidence, if 18 the arrested individual is likely to abscond, not appear, obstruct justice, violate an order of 19 protection-order, or cause significant harm to another person.
+The court shall make this determination of risk by [clear and convincing evidence] [a preponderance of the evidence] and 20 21 shall consider: (1) the nature, seriousness, and circumstances of the alleged offense; 22 (2) the weight of the evidence against the individual; 23 24 (3) - (3) the individual's: (A) (A) criminal history; 25 (B) (B) history of absconding or nonappearance; 26 (C) (C) place and length of residence; 27 28 (D) (D) community ties; and (E) - (D) employment and education commitments; 29 (4) - (4) whether the individual has another pending eriminal charge in another matter 30 31 or is under criminal justice supervision, including probation or [parole]; and

-In paragraph (6), insert the state's term for the state's prosecuting authority.

-Comment